danilolapegna/spotify-searcher/README.md

 # Spotify Searcher

-This is a sample app, using Rx + Realm + MVVM + Material design guidelines in order to provide a search sample for artists and tracks on Spotify.
+This is a sample app, using Rx + Dagger + Realm + MVVM + Material design guidelines in order to provide a search sample for artists and tracks on Spotify.

 Every artist, and track, has also its own very simple page with a few info, and the possibility to reach the equivalent one on Spotify.